franzbu/WinHammer.spoon/README.md

 LattinMellon is a window manager for macOS (tested in macOS Sequoia and Sonoma).
 With LattinMellon, windows can be snapped into dynamically changing grid positions with a flick of your mouse.
 Windows can also be resized and moved without having to position your mouse pointer; any area within the window will do.

 As an optional feature, handling spaces with LattinMellon using AeroSpace can be enabled.
-With it, LattinMellon can also move windows to other spaces (also called workspaces); more below in the section 'Advanced Features'.
+With it, LattinMellon can also move windows to other spaces (also known as workspaces); more below in the section 'Advanced Features'.

 The animated GIFs below don't capture the mouse cursor correctly; in real life the cursor moves along with moving and resizing the window as expected.
 Be also aware that the animations show an earlier stage of development; with the most recent version, indicators at the borders of the screen guide the positioning and resizing of windows.